 In most states, state personnel departments must create a state job classification for MFTs before state agencies can hire MFTs to serve as behavioral health providers.
 Based upon research by AAMFT, almost all states have specific job titles for clinical social workers, psychiatrists, and psychologists, but few have classifications for MFTs.

-As of 2010, three states, Arkansas, Connecticut, and Tennessee, have specific job classifications for MFTs that reference the name of the profession in the job titles.
+Three states, Arkansas, Connecticut, and Tennessee, have specific job classifications for MFTs that reference the name of the profession in the job titles.
 In a few states, MFTs are specifically eligible for employment under more generic mental health job classifications.
 In the remaining states, there are no known job classifications that reference MFTs.
 In some of these states, an MFT could apply for a clinical mental health job if the MFT can demonstrate that the therapist’s license or degree is comparable to the license or degree types specifically listed in the job classification.